Senator Howard H. Baker Sr.

 Scott L. Campbell

-Mr. Campbell is internationally recognized for his knowledge and experience in energy policy and trade and investment issues, and leads or contributes to important programs on cyber security and privacy in Europe, nuclear energy cooperation with Japan, and direct foreign investment by Chinese companies in the U.S. tech and energy sectors.
-He is a member of the Secretary of Energy Advisory Board, appointed by the U.S. Secretary of Energy Rick Perry.
+Mr. Campbell is internationally recognized for his knowledge and experience in energy policy, and trade and investment issues, and leads or contributes to important programs on cyber security and privacy in Europe, nuclear energy cooperation with Japan, and direct foreign investment by Chinese companies in the U.S. tech and energy sectors.
+He served as a member of the Secretary of Energy Advisory Board, appointed by the former U.S. Secretary of Energy Rick Perry, and serves on the Advisory Board of the Indo-Pacific Centre, located in Singapore.

 For the past 20 years, he has served as a consultant and advisor to Japanese trading, technology and utility companies and to the Japanese government.
 In this capacity, he has counseled senior Japanese government officials and business executives; developed the Forum on Energy – a nuclear news and analysis website; co-produced a major conference on energy and environment in Japan; and served as an occasional commentator on NHK Television and NPR’s Marketplace.